-- · One or more 19" racks. - From 4 to 512 cluster nodes.
+- One or more racks. - From 4 to 512 cluster nodes.
 The nodes are configured to execute customer applications or provide other services required by the customer, such as, file server, network gateway, or storage server. - One management node (xSeries 345 or @server 325) for cluster systems management and administration. - A management Ethernet VLAN used for secure traffic for hardware control.

 The management Ethernet VLAN is used for management traffic only.
 It is logically isolated for security using the VLAN capability of the Cisco Ethernet switches, and is only accessible from the management node.
-The cluster VLAN and management VLANs share the same physical Cisco switches. - A cluster VLAN used for other management traffic and user traffic.
+The cluster VLAN and management VLANs share the same physical Cisco switches.

+- A cluster VLAN used for other management traffic and user traffic.
 Cisco switches integrated with the cluster are used for the management Ethernet VLAN and the cluster Ethernet VLAN. - Service processor networks.
 All nodes in the cluster are connected through serial service processors (xSeries 335) and/or Remote Supervisor Adapter (RSA) devices.
-The first node in a serial connection must have a Remote Supervisor Adapter which is connected through the Ethernet to the management-Ethernet VLAN. - A terminal server network for remote console, using the In-Reach LX-4000 (32-port, 48-port) terminal server.
+The first node in a serial connection must have a Remote Supervisor Adapter which is connected through the Ethernet to the management-Ethernet VLAN. - A terminal server network for remote or local console.
 Optionally, the customer might elect to include an additional network. - A high-performance Myrinet 2000 cluster interconnect, or an additional 10/100 Ethernet. - The customer can elect to configure a subset of cluster nodes with additional external storage.
-This can also be a Fibre Channel solution (using a FAStT storage subsystem). - · A supported distribution of the Linux operating system. - Cluster management software, such as, CSM.
+This can also be a Fibre Channel solution (using a FAStT storage subsystem). - A supported distribution of the Linux operating system. - Cluster management software, such as, CSM.